-3.7.3.5 System of Accounts Assessment
+3.5.3.5 System of Accounts Assessment

-Table 3-9 provides a quantitative analysis for the focused array of alternatives for the system of accounts.
+Table 3-13 provides a quantitative analysis for the focused array of alternatives for the system of accounts.
 The NED account displays the average annual net benefit estimated for each alternative.
 Structural alternatives are not economically justified with negative net NED benefits.
 Non-structural plans have positive net NED benefits and are economically justified.

-The RED account shows the total output associated with each alternative.
-"Output" is the sum total of transactions that take place as a result of the construction project, including both value added and intermediate goods purchased in the economy.
-Additional information on how RED benefits were estimated can be found in Section 8 of the Appendix C, Economic and Social Consideration.
+The RED account shows the total first cost associated with each alternative.
+Since RED is calculated as a multiplier of total cost, the comparison of alternatives for plan selection can be made using this information without actually calculating the RED for each alternative.
+Additional information on how RED benefits were estimated can be found in Section 8 of the Appendix C, Economic and Social Considerations.

 The scale used to evaluate the OSE account was between 3 (positive impacts) and 1 (negative impacts), while the scale used to evaluate the EQ account was between 3 (positive impacts) and -3 (negative impacts).
-The Pros and Cons of the OSE and EQ accounts for each alternative were also included in Table 3-9.
+The Pros and Cons of the OSE and EQ accounts for each alternative were also included in Table 3-13.
 These qualitative benefit assessments were used to develop a scaled rating to compare alternatives.
 Qualitative assessment was determined to be suitable for this comparison of alternatives since the only NED justified alternatives are all nonstructural.
 It is reasonable to conclude that any positive quantitative assessment of EQ and/or OSE would not outweigh the value of the NED benefits attained by the nonstructural alternatives as compared to the structural alternatives for this study.
 Likewise, it is not anticipated that the difference in EQ or OSE benefits would be substantial enough to warrant quantitative assessment of these accounts.